nolan-meyer1/Coursework-Assignments-CS-120/README.md

   1. tbc_blackbelt contains is the file that contains the character class and the functions to control the game.
   2. The nolan.meyer_blackbelt_combat is the file that runs the game.
   3. In this game you can fight againts a built in character or you can fight againts a friend!
   4. You are also able to create your own character and save it to the game file which is tbc_gameData.json file.

+Asteriod Game
+  1. This is an asteriod game kind of like space invaders.
+  2. In this folder there are all the files you will need downloaded to run the game.
+  3. Have fun!